Psychology Services

 Online booking is not available for special appointments which include Assessments, EAPs or for Motor Vehicle Accident claims.
 Please call us.

-• Individual therapy sessions start at $235 per 50-minute session.
-Service fees are based on the recommended fee schedule endorsed by the Psychologists’ Association of Alberta.
+• Therapy sessions start at $235 per 50-minute session for Registered Provisional Psychologists and Registered Psychologists.
+For Certified Canadian Counsellors, therapy sessions start at $180 per 50- minute session.
+Service fees are based on the recommended fee schedule endorsed by the Psychologists’ Association of Alberta and Canadian Counselling and Psychotherapy Association.

 Sliding scale fees are available on a case-by-case basis.
 Please inquire by phone if you require this option.

 • We offer direct billing services for most insurance providers.
 We accept a wide range of insurance plans, including extended health benefits and employee assistance programs.
-Contact us to inquire about insurance coverage and reimbursement options.
+Contact us to inquire about insurance coverage and reimbursement options as they can differ from provider to provider.

 • If you need to cancel or change the appointment time, we request that you give at least 24 hours’ notice.
 No-shows and cancellations within 24 hours of your appointment will be charged the total cost of the session fee.